 HIST 213 North American Environmental History

-This class introduces the practices and purposes of studying our past relationships with nature, to better understand the origins of North America's landscapes today.
+This class introduces the practices and purposes of studying our past relationships with nature, using in particular the environments of rivers, to better understand the origins of North America's landscapes today.

 HIST 224 Eighteenth Century North America

-A course that explores how different peoples — Aboriginal, British, French, and American — claimed and fought over the environments of North America, shaping today's national borders.
+A course that explores how different peoples — Indigenous, British, French, canadien, and American — claimed and fought over the environments of North America, shaping today's national borders.

 HIST 301 Seminar in Environmental History

 An in-depth exploration of different aspects of human interactions with the natural world over time.
-For 2016-17, themed to Islands and Coastlines.
+Currently themed to Islands and Coastlines.

 UNIV 200 The West, Nature, and National Myth